Career Profile: Obstetrician

 Why Is Obstetrics a Job of Tomorrow?

-The U.S. population has increased 8 percent since 2000, according to the Census Bureau, and that will keep obstetricians busy well into the future.
+The U.S. population has increased 8 percent, according to the Census Bureau, and that will keep obstetricians busy well into the future.
 In addition, advancements in medical treatments and technology allow for women to track the development of their babies more closely, increasing the demand for obstetricians.
-Employment positions for physicians, which include obstetricians, are forecast to rise 14 percent by 2016, a faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
+Employment positions for physicians, which include obstetricians, are forecast to rise 14 percent, a faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 The average annual salary for obstetricians is $192,780.